reginleiff/d3-dev-assessment/docs/design.md

 ### Verdict
 Given the following assumptions:
 - As stated in the task description, we may require to extend the APIs and design in future.
 Having a more flexible design is necessary to accomodate this.
 - I assume that teachers are strictly teachers and students are strictly students like in a school setting (i.e. there is no student that is a teacher).
+The final schema choice will still accomodate the use case but from an instance perspective, it is not the best design.
 - I assume we are using machines that are relevant in this day and age, and we are able to make the tradeoff of space for a comfortable and intuitive schema design.

 I choose **V1** as the schema.

-## Miscellaneous Choices
+## Other Choices
 - **VARCHAR(320) for email attribute** - The standard dictates the following limitations: 64 characters for the "local part" (username), 1 character for the @ symbol, 255 characters for the domain name.[<sup>1</sup>](https://dba.stackexchange.com/questions/37014/in-what-data-type-should-i-store-an-email-address-in-database#:~:text=VARCHAR%20is%20the%20best%20data,space%20as%20compared%20to%20VARCHAR.)
+- **BIGINT for ID attribute** - *INT should be the better choice.
+The migrations for the tables have been changed to use INT instead of BIGINT.* We shouldn't be expecting more than 4.2 million students and teachers given that we are using the unsigned value, although if that is the case, BIGINT would be the appropriate choice.
+Moreover, the types used in the server logic have to be tested to account for these extremely large values.
+Another possible option would be to use string values, but our requirement does not demand that level of sophistication.
+- **Opting for raw MySQL library over other abstraction layer** - Given the simple class architecture involved (perhaps even unnecessary), using an additional library such as `sequelize` may be a lot of unnecessary additional layers.
+However, it might have saved some additional effort on testing.